 The First Sunday of Advent is considered the most important of the four Advent Sundays because it is when the preparations for Christmas and the Advent of Jesus Christ begin.
 This is the day when people start looking forward to the Second Coming of Christ.

-First Sunday of Advent
+First Sunday of Advent in Five Years

 History of Advent

-According to St. Gregory of Tours, Advent was introduced in the 5th century by Bishop Perpetuus, and was initially a period of fasting that lasted from November 11 until Christmas Day, and was also known as the Nativity Fast.
+According to St. Gregory of Tours, Advent was introduced in the 5th century by Bishop Perpetuus and was initially a period of fasting that lasted from November 11 until Christmas Day and was also known as the Nativity Fast.

-How to observe the First Sunday of Advent
+How to Observe the first Sunday of Advent

 Many families will light the first candle on their Advent wreath and gather around it to pray.
 Children, and some adults, will also open the first window on their Advent calendars.

-Churches often have a special service for the first Sunday of Advent, which several churchgoers attend to participate in the special Advent prayers and share in the hope of a Second Coming of Christ.
+Churches often have a special service for the first Sunday of Advent, which several churchgoers attend to participate in the special Advent prayers and share in the hope of the Second Coming of Christ.